-Businesses owned by Luxembourg resident individuals directly or through a transparent entity are subject to their applicable progressive income tax rate, which ranges from 8% on taxable income in excess of EUR11,265 to 42% on income in excess of EUR200,004 (to be increased with a 7% contribution to the unemployment fund or 9% for income exceeding EUR150,000).
+Businesses owned by Luxembourg resident individuals directly or through a transparent entity are subject to their applicable progressive income tax rate, which ranges from 8% on taxable income in excess of EUR11,265 to 42% on income in excess of EUR200,004 (to be increased by a 7% contribution to the unemployment fund or a 9% contribution for income exceeding EUR150,000).
 The maximum rate would thus be 45.78%.